alina-khan-1/Data-Analysis-python/README.md

 The analysis was conducted in Visual Studio Code using Python libraries: Pandas, NumPy, Matplotlib, and Seaborn.
 Below is the step-by-step process

 **1. Environment Setup:**
-- Installed Python and Anaconda to enable Jupyter support.
+- Installed Python and Anaconda Navigator to enable Jupyter support.
 - Installed required libraries (pip install pandas numpy matplotlib seaborn).
 - Configured Visual Studio Code with the Jupyter extension for interactive coding.